Last Updated on

 28. Electricity in Nepal

 In Nepal, if you mistakenly confuse a “hill” with a “mountain”, you might get a Nepali chuckle.
-Eight of the world 10 highest peaks (i.e. Mount Everest, are in Nepal, so a “mountain” by Nepalese standard is defined as something that is snow-tipped and above a certain sea level.
+Eight of the world’s ten highest peaks are in Nepal.
+Mount Everest is a “mountain” by Nepalese standard.
+What you might have at home is a hill.
+A mountain is defined as something that is snow-tipped and above a certain sea level.
 Over 14 peaks in Nepal stand above 22,000 feet above sea level.
 Everest itself, stands over 29,000 feet.

 According to Nepalese, the majority of “mountains” in the world are hills.